 1977 – The Hobbit, produced by Rankin/Bass, was shown on NBC.

-1983 – Six gunmen broke into the Brinks Mat warehouse at the Heathrow Airport making off with three tons of gold bars valued at almost 48 million dollars (at that time).
-In modern perspective, it is worth over $125,000,000.
+1983 – Six gunmen broke into the Brinks Mat warehouse at the Heathrow Airport, making off with three tons of gold bars valued at almost 48 million dollars (at that time).
+From a modern perspective, it is worth over $125,000,000.
 Most of the gold was never recovered.

 2005 – #1 Hit November 26, 2005 – December 30, 2005: Chris Brown – Run It!

-2155 – (fictional) Dave Lister was found in a cardboard box under the pool table in the Aigburth Arms, om TV’s Red Dwarf.
+2155 – (fictional) Dave Lister was found in a cardboard box under the pool table in the Aigburth Arms on TV’s Red Dwarf.